bionic-gpt/bionic-gpt/crates/static-website/content/pages/privacy.md

 ### e) Profiling

-Profiling involves automated processing of personal data to evaluate personal aspects, particularly to analyze or predict aspects such as work performance, health, personal preferences, or behavior.
+Profiling involves automated processing of personal data to evaluate personal aspects, particularly to analyze or predict aspects such as work performance, health, personal preferences, or behaviour.

 ### f) Pseudonymization